 Practice Transformation: Measure

 More than half of U.S. physicians have experienced burnout, and burnout remains one of the key issues facing health care systems today.
-This is largely due to practice inefficiencies (e.g., system inefficiencies, administrative burdens, workplace chaos, and reporting requirements) and organizational culture (e.g., lack of connectedness, reduced control, diminished meaning in work, lack of trust).
+This is largely due to practice inefficiencies (e.g., systemic issues, administrative burdens, workplace chaos, and reporting requirements) and organizational culture (e.g., lack of connectedness, reduced control, diminished meaning in work, lack of trust).

 Reducing burnout can have a positive impact on your organization’s professional satisfaction, financial well-being, and workflow efficiency and is essential to high-quality patient care.

-The Organizational Biopsy® (PDF) is an assessment tool and a set of services to support organizations in holistically measuring and taking action to improve the health of their organization.
-The Organizational Biopsy provides a comprehensive assessment for health systems across four domains:
+The AMA Organizational Biopsy® (PDF) is an assessment tool and set of services to support health systems in holistically measuring and taking action to improve the health of their organization.
+The Organizational Biopsy provides a comprehensive assessment across four domains:

 • Organizational Culture (leadership, teamwork, trust, etc.)